miran13/angular-interview-questions-answers/README.md

 	• RouteConfigLoadEnd

 # What is Injector bubbling?
 When a component request to dependency.
 Angular tries to satisfy that dependency with a provider registered in that component of own injector.
-If component's injectors not able to resolve the dependency ,It passes the request up to its parent component's injector.
+If component's injectors not able to resolve the dependency,It passes the request up to its parent component's injector.
 If that injector can't satisfy the request , It passes to root component until it's satisfy.
 If It runs out of ancestors, angular throws an error.